-In a nutshell, Melbourne can’t rely on rain anymore to meet our growing water needs.
-With the impacts of climate change and population growth, we need to work together to make every drop count – as Andrew Hansen explains.
-Find out what we're doing and how you can help.
+Melbourne can’t rely on rain anymore to meet our growing water needs.
+With the impacts of climate change and population growth, we need to work together to make every drop count – find out what we're doing and how you can help.

 Know our water supply challenges

 Climate change and population growth are challenges to our water supply that are real and ongoing.

 Building more dams is not the solution for boosting water storage levels because in the long run, there will be less rain to fill them.

 History has taught us that water storage levels can drop quickly:

 - Our water storage levels recently hovered around 50%,the lowest storage level since just after the Millennium Drought in 2011.